 In April 2007, the Ministry of Justice of Belgium sued Unisys Belgium SA-NV, a Unisys subsidiary (Unisys Belgium), in the Court of First Instance of Brussels.
 The Belgian government had engaged the company to design and develop software for a computerized system to be used to manage the Belgian court system.
 The Belgian State terminated the contract and in its lawsuit has alleged that the termination was justified because Unisys Belgium failed to deliver satisfactory software in a timely manner.
-It claims damages of approximately €28 million.
-Unisys Belgium filed its defense and counterclaim in April 2008, in the amount of approximately €18.5 million.
+It claims damages of approximately &28 million.
+Unisys Belgium filed its defense and counterclaim in April 2008, in the amount of approximately &18.5 million.
 The company believes it has valid defenses to the claims and contends that the Belgian State's termination of the contract was unjustified.

 The company's Brazilian operations, along with those of many other companies doing business in Brazil, are involved in various litigation matters, including numerous governmental assessments related to indirect and other taxes, as well as disputes associated with former employees and contract labor.
 The tax-related matters pertain to value-added taxes, customs, duties, sales and other non-income-related tax exposures.
 The labor-related matters include claims related to compensation matters.
 The company believes that appropriate accruals have been established for such matters based on information currently available.
-At March 31, 2019, excluding those matters that have been assessed by management as being remote as to the likelihood of ultimately resulting in a loss, the amount related to unreserved tax-related matters, inclusive of any related interest, is estimated to be up to approximately \$102 million.
+At September 30, 2019, excluding those matters that have been assessed by management as being remote as to the likelihood of ultimately resulting in a loss, the amount related to unreserved tax-related matters, inclusive of any related interest, is estimated to be up to approximately \$98 million.

 On June 26, 2014, the State of Louisiana filed a Petition for Damages against, among other defendants, the company and Molina Information Systems, LLC, in the Parish of East Baton Rouge, 19th Judicial District.
 The State alleged that between 1989 and 2012 the defendants, each acting successively as the State's Medicaid fiscal intermediary, utilized an incorrect reimbursement formula for the payment of pharmaceutical claims causing the State to pay excessive amounts for prescription drugs.
 The State contends overpayments of approximately \$68 million for the period January 2002 through July 2011 and sought data to identify the claims at issue for the remaining time period.
 On August 14, 2018, the Louisiana Court of Appeal for the First Circuit dismissed the case.
-On September 27, 2018, the Court denied the State's motion for a rehearing.
 On October 26, 2018, the State applied for a writ of review to the Louisiana Supreme Court, which was granted on January 18, 2019.
-The Louisiana Supreme Court heard oral argument in the case on March 25, 2019.
+On May 8, 2019 the Supreme Court issued an opinion vacating the decision of the appellate court and remanding the matter back to the state court for further proceedings.